CLARIAH/grlc/README.md

 grlc, the <b>g</b>it <b>r</b>epository <b>l</b>inked data API <b>c</b>onstructor, automatically builds Web APIs using SPARQL queries stored in git repositories. http://grlc.io/

-## What is grlc ?
+## What is grlc?
-grlc is a lightweight server that takes SPARQL queries (stored in a GitHub repository, local file storage or listed in a URL), and translates them to Linked Data Web APIs.
+grlc is a lightweight server that takes SPARQL queries (stored in a GitHub repository, in your local filesystem, or listed in a URL), and translates them to Linked Data Web APIs.
 This enables universal access to Linked Data.
 Users are not required to know SPARQL to query their data, but instead can access a web API.

 ## Quick tutorial
 For a quick usage tutorial check out our wiki [walkthrough](https://github.com/CLARIAH/grlc/wiki/Quick-tutorial) and [list of features](https://github.com/CLARIAH/grlc/wiki/Features).

 ## Usage
-grlc assumes that you have a collection of SPARQL queries as .rq files (like in [this one](https://github.com/CEDAR-project/Queries)). grlc will create an API operation per such a SPARQL query/.rq file.
+grlc assumes that you have a collection of SPARQL queries as .rq files (like [this](https://github.com/CEDAR-project/Queries)). grlc will create an API operation per such a SPARQL query/.rq file.
 Your queries can include special [decorators](#decorator-syntax) to add extra functionality to your API.

 ### Query location
-grlc can load your query collection from different locations.
-Each type of location has specific functionality features are accessible via different paths.
-However all location types produce the same beautiful API's.
+grlc can load your query collection from different locations: from a GitHub repository (`api-git`), from local storage (`api-local`), and from a specification file (`api-url`).
+Each type of location has specific features and is accessible via different paths.
+However all location types produce the same beautiful APIs.

-#### From a Github repository
+#### From a GitHub repository
 > API path:
 `http://grlc-server/api-git/<user>/<repo>`

-grlc can build an API from any Github repository, specified by the github user name of the owner and repository name.
+grlc can build an API from any Github repository, specified by the GitHub user name of the owner (`<user>`) and repository name (`<repo>`).

 For example, assuming your queries are stored on a Github repo: `https://github.com/CLARIAH/grlc-queries/`, point your browser to the following location
 `http://grlc.io/api-git/CLARIAH/grlc-queries/`

-grlc can make use of Github version control mechanism to generate an API based on a specific version of queries in the repository.
+grlc can make use of git's version control mechanism to generate an API based on a specific version of queries in the repository.
 This can be done by including the commit sha in the URL path (`http://grlc-server/api-git/<user>/<repo>/commit/<sha>`), for example: `http://grlc.io/api-git/CLARIAH/grlc-queries/commit/79ceef2ee814a12e2ec572ffaa2f8212a22bae23`

 grlc can also use a subdirectory inside your Github repo.
 This can be done by including a subdirectory in the URL path (`http://grlc-server/api-git/<user>/<repo>/subdir/<subdir>`).

 #### From local storage
 > API path:
 `http://grlc-server/api-local/`

 grlc can generate an API from a local directory in the computer where your grlc server runs.
 You can configure the location of this folder in your [grlc server configuration file](#grlc-server-configuration).
+See also [how to install and run your own grlc instance](#install-and-run).

 #### From a specification file
 > API path:
 `http://grlc-server/api-url/?specUrl=<specUrl>`

 grlc can generate an API from a yaml specification file accessible on the web.